1dv023/syllabus/lectures/06/production_nodejs.md

 ```
 MY_VARIBLE="some value" node app.js
 ```
+You can then get this values inside the application through the ``` process.env.MY_VARIABLE ```

+But when you try to automate things as much as possible it could be a good idea to store all your environment variables in a file called .env.
+In the node community there is a couple of different modules that could help you to use a .env file.
+One of the most popular is [dotenv](https://www.npmjs.com/package/dotenv) which helps you to load this file and add them to the process.env-object.
+One thing to remember is that the .env should be in your .gitignore so you don't push sensitive data into your repository.
+You also wan´t different .env-files in different environments meaning that you probably have different values on different environments; for instance you have different connection strings to databases since you have one database for developing, one for testing and one for production.

+Putting your developer .env in the .gitignore-file means that you in some way need to have another .env on your server when pushing your application to production.

 ### Set NODE_ENV to “production”
 When running your application you should be sure to run it in the production environment.
 This is important for performance.
 This will trigger performance related things in how the application will work.
 A simple way to do this is to set this variable when you start your application.